hnguyen094/hnguyen094.github.io/Storage/TCTFY/source.txt

 		if stopped reading is true, increase life dissatisfaction by 1;
 		say "(EN: This is what I've made so far - there is a specific action left, which can end the game.
 You can also wait around until the game ends, up to you. - Hung)".
 Before going to the Hallway:
 	say "You're not supposed to leave.
-Are you sure you want to?";
+Are you sure you want to?  >[run paragraph on]";
 	if player consents:
 		continue the action;
 	otherwise:
 		stop the action.

-Before killing yourself:
+Sleeping is wanting to die.
+Killing yourself is wanting to die.
+Before wanting to die:
 	if introspection counter < 5:
 		say "You don[']t quite think it[']s time yet.";
 	otherwise: